What is Imposed Budgeting?

 While the lower-level managers may be allowed to make suggestions in the budgeting process, the top management has the discretion to decide whether or not to include the suggestions in the budget preparation.
-Once the budget is ready, it is passed down to the individual department where the departmental managers are required to prepare their departmental budgets that fit within the allocations.
+Once the budget is ready, it is passed down to the individual departments, where the departmental managers are required to prepare their departmental budgets so that they fit within the allocations made by management.

 The Imposed Budgeting Process

 The following is the basic process that companies follow when preparing an imposed budget: